Charles Chilcott and Mary Strout

 of those on board, the officials’ wives.
 A number of settlers and

-and children were accommodated on the tiny wind-swept Ille Bertollet
+women and children were accommodated on the tiny wind-swept Ille

-(Carnac Island) and placed under the protection of John Morgan,
+Bertollet (Carnac Island) and placed under the protection of John

-group huddled under canvas in wintry conditions and.
-According to
+fate, the group huddled under canvas in wintry conditions and.

-Morgan, “subsisted almost entirely on salt beef and biscuit one
+According to Morgan, “subsisted almost entirely on salt beef and

 Rough conditions made the task of relocating